efixler/scrape/README.md

 ### Using the Docker
 The `docker-build` target will build a docker on the current architecture.
-Run this image with `docker-run` to bring up a local instance of the service for testing.
-You don't need any Go tooling installed locally to build and run via the Docker.
+Run this image with `docker-run` (or with the normal Docker cli or desktop tools) to bring up a local instance of the service for testing.
+You don't need any Go tooling installed to build and run with the Docker.

 To push a image to a registry, use `docker-push`.
 This will build a multiplatform amd64/arm64 image and deploy it upstream.
 This image is appropriate for cloud platform deployment.
 The registry username